Domestic policy of the Justin Trudeau government: Refugees

 The headlines made by the body of Alan Kurdi on a beach of Turkey in September 2015 made a significant turnover during the 2015 campaign.
 Then-candidate Trudeau made a plea that under his premiership, Canada would accept 25,000 refugees in Canada.
 One month after taking office, the first plane of refugees was landing at Pearson airport in Toronto.
 Trudeau and Ontario Premier Kathleen Wynne were there to welcome arriving refugees.

 Trudeau has also advocated and supported open border immigration that starkly contrasts President Trump, publicly announcing "To those fleeing persecution, terror & war, Canadians will welcome you, regardless of your faith.
 Diversity is our strength #WelcomeToCanada", one day after Trump's executive order banning refugees and visitors from Muslim-majority countries Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
 In winter 2017, soon after President Trump took office in Washington, many Haitians who were in the United States due to the 2010 earthquake in Haiti decided to pass through the border in upstate New York to cross into Quebec.
 Afraid of being deported to Haiti, many decided to come illegally to Canada in hope of a better life.
 The RCMP, the Custom Agency and the Army set up a temporary camp in Lacolle, Quebec, in order to regulate the influx of people trying to come into Canada.
 As the Canadian government recognized the United States as a safe country for immigrants, they would not be taken as refugees if they arrived at a custom border from the United States.
 As a result, they needed to pass through illegally to be able to request refugee status.
 Both the Conservatives and NDP oppositions asked the government, both for different reasons, to stop the influx of Refugee claimants from Roxham Road in Lacolle.

 Trudeau's government has also objected to the term "illegal border crossers".
 There has been an influx of overland illegal border crossings, and conflict between the federal government and the Ontario government over how to provide housing for the incoming migrants.

+On March 24, 2023, Trudeau and U.S. President Joe Biden announced tougher deportation policies and an update to the Safe Third Country Agreement.
+Trudeau also announced the new policy would go into effect that midnight.
+Under the new agreement, Canada will be allowed to send migrants who cross at unofficial ports of entry at America's northern border back to the U.S., while the U.S. will also be able to turn back asylum seekers who travel across the border from Canada.
+In return, Trudeau agreed to allow only 15,000 more people from the Western Hemisphere to migrate to Canada legally.
+Despite this pledge to welcome more migrants, advocates criticized the deal, noting that it also limits the movement of asylum-seekers.